 Kelley B. Hodge

-In December, 2011, prior to her tenure at the University of Virginia, Ms. Hodge was appointed by former Governor Tom Corbett (PA) to serve as the Safe Schools Advocate under the Pennsylvania Commission on Crime and Delinquency, the state agency on crime prevention and data collection to support evidence-based programs.
-As Safe Schools Advocate, Kelley created an office and staff that oversaw the reporting and response to incidents of violence alleged to have taken place in Philadelphia Public Schools, a school district of over 150,000 students, and served as an advocate on behalf of victims of violence.
-Kelley worked closely with the First Judicial District Juvenile and Adult Courts, local law enforcement, mental and behavioral health agencies, community-based agencies, Philadelphia’s Mayor and City Council, the Philadelphia District Attorney’s Office, and human relations agencies and national organizations to protect the civil rights of marginalized or minority communities.
-Based on her expertise, Kelley was selected in 2013 to serve on a Pennsylvania Joint State Commission on Violence Prevention in the wake of the tragedy at Sandy Hook Elementary School in Connecticut.
-In 2014 she was appointed by the Governor to serve on the Interstate Compact for Juvenile Justice.
-Kelley has also presented at a training hosted by the Pennsylvania Governor’s Office for Homeland Security to School Resource Officers, local law enforcement, school administrators and staff on school safety and first responders.
-In all aspects of education, elementary and secondary education as well as higher education, Kelley has navigated the intricate balance in education law of transparency versus protection to ensure that the educational privacy rights governed by FERPA are maintained.
-Kelley has had success collaborating across systems and governmental agencies to promote equitable and timely resolution of complex and sensitive issues.
+Prior to her tenure at the University of Virginia, Ms. Hodge had been appointed in December 2011 by former Governor Tom Corbett (PA) to serve as the Safe Schools Advocate under the Pennsylvania Commission on Crime and Delinquency, the state agency on crime prevention and data collection to support evidence-based programs.
+As Safe Schools Advocate, Ms. Hodge constructed an office and staff that oversaw the reporting and response to incidents of violence reported to have taken place in Philadelphia Public Schools, a school district of over 150,000 students.
+Ms. Hodge engaged in all aspects of K-12 education where a student’s access to a fair and appropriate safe learning environment and a staff’s access to a safe work environment may have been compromised based on deficiencies in the school safety policy or implementation of procedures under the policy.
+Ms. Hodge worked closely with the First Judicial District Juvenile and Adult Courts, local law enforcement, mental and behavioral health agencies, community-based agencies, Philadelphia City Council, Philadelphia District Attorney’s Office, Philadelphia Mayor’s Office and human relations agencies and national organizations that work to ensure civil rights are protected for marginalized or minority communities.
+Based on her expertise, Ms. Hodge was selected in 2013 to serve on a Pennsylvania Joint State Commission on Violence Prevention in the wake of the tragedy at Sandy Hook Elementary School in Connecticut and in 2014 she was appointed by the Governor to serve on the Interstate Compact for Juvenile Justice.
+Ms. Hodge has also presented at a training hosted by the Pennsylvania Governor’s Office for Homeland Security for School Resource Officers, local law enforcement, school administrators and staff on school safety and first responders.
+In all aspects of education, elementary and secondary education as well as higher education, Ms. Hodge has navigated the intricate balance in education law of transparency versus protection to ensure educational privacy rights that are governed and guarded by FERPA are maintained.
+Ms. Hodge has a seasoned background in collaboration across systems and governmental agencies to promote equitable and timely resolution of competing or divergent issues.

-Kelley began practicing law in the Commonwealth of Virginia as a criminal defense attorney for the Richmond Public Defender’s Office in 1997.
-For over six years, she served as lead trial attorney or supervising attorney on a wide array of criminal cases ranging from petit larceny to homicide.
-In 2004, Ms. Hodge joined the Philadelphia District Attorney’s Office, where she served as a supervising attorney under District Attorney Lynne M. Abraham and District Attorney R. Seth Williams.
-For eight years, Kelley prosecuted and tried thousands of cases that ranged from misdemeanor theft to attempted homicide in the First Judicial District.
-As Chief of the Municipal Court Unit, Kelley assisted in either the creation and/or implementation of various diversionary programs, such as Mental Health Court, Veterans’ Court, DUI Treatment Court and Drug Court to effectuate alternative methods in addressing root causes of criminal behavior.
-Ms. Hodge also taught as an adjunct professor of law at Drexel University’s School of Law.
+Ms. Hodge began practicing law in the Commonwealth of Virginia as a criminal defense attorney for the Richmond Public Defender’s Office in 1997 and, for over six years, served as lead trial attorney or supervising attorney on a wide array of criminal cases.
+Ms. Hodge represented indigent clients from arraignment through to verdict on charges ranging from petit larceny to homicide.
+In 2004, Ms. Hodge began practicing law as a prosecutor in the Commonwealth of Pennsylvania when she joined the Philadelphia District Attorney’s Office, one of the largest prosecutor’s offices in the United States.
+Ms. Hodge served as a supervising attorney under District Attorney Lynne M. Abraham and District Attorney R. Seth Williams.
+For eight years, Ms. Hodge prosecuted thousands of cases that ranged from misdemeanor theft to attempted homicide in the First Judicial District before the bench and juries.
+She trained and managed new and seasoned attorneys to provide comprehensive legal analysis of all facets of a case in order to develop a competent, equitable and legally sound case strategy.
+Ms. Hodge also assisted in either the creation and/or implementation of various diversionary programs, such as Mental Health Court, Veterans’ Court, DUI Treatment Court and Drug Court to effectuate alternative methods in addressing root causes of criminal behavior.
+Upon her return to the District Attorney’s office to serve as its elected leader, Ms. Hodge managed a budget of approximately $54 million and a staff of 600 comprised of attorneys, support staff and law enforcement.
+As District Attorney, Ms. Hodge addressed issues concerning gun violence, the opioid epidemic, capital punishment reforms and criminal justice reforms.
+She has also taught as an adjunct professor of law at Drexel University’s School of Law.

-Kelley is a member of the Bars in the Commonwealths of Pennsylvania and Virginia and is admitted to practice in the Supreme Court and district courts of both jurisdictions.
-She is also admitted to practice in the U.S. District Courts for the Middle and Eastern Districts of Pennsylvania.
-She is a member of the American Bar Association and the Montgomery County Bar Association.
-She is also a member of the governing board of Mount Saint Joseph Academy, the governing board of Mercy Neighborhood Ministries in Philadelphia, the advisory board of Villanova Law School’s Institute on Commercial Sexual Exploitation, the advisory board of the Community College of Philadelphia’s Center for Law and Society, and the President’s select board to address diversity and African-American interests at the University of Virginia.
-Kelley also serves as an inaugural member and mentor for at-risk high school young women in Philadelphia through the Women of Tomorrow national mentor and scholarship organization and is an active member of Alpha Kappa Alpha Sorority, Incorporated.
-Kelley currently resides with her husband and son in Philadelphia, PA.
+Ms. Hodge is a member of the Bars in the Commonwealths of Pennsylvania and Virginia and is admitted to practice in the Supreme Court and district courts of both jurisdictions.
+Ms. Hodge is admitted in the Third Circuit Court of Appeals.
+She is a member of the Pennsylvania Bar Association and the Montgomery County Bar Association.
+Ms. Hodge is also a member of the governing board of Mercy Neighborhood Ministries in Philadelphia, the advisory board of Villanova Law School’s Institute on Commercial Sexual Exploitation, the board of Mission Kids of Montgomery County (PA), the board of the Pennsylvania Innocence Project, the advisory board for the International Association of Chiefs of Police Subcommittee on Hate Crimes, and the President’s select board to address diversity and African-American interests at the University of Virginia.
+Ms. Hodge also served as an inaugural member and mentor for at-risk high school young women in Philadelphia through the Women of Tomorrow national mentor and scholarship organization.
+She is an active member of the Forum of Executive Women, The Links, Incorporated, Jack and Jill of America and Alpha Kappa Alpha Sorority, Incorporated.
+Ms. Hodge currently resides with her husband and son in Philadelphia, PA.